skypilot-org/skypilot/docs/source/reference/quota.rst

 1. Go to the `EC2 Quotas console <https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas>`_.
 2. **Select a region** on the top right.
 3. Choose an EC2 instance type from the list (e.g, ``Running On-Demand P instances``).
 You may check `here <https://aws.amazon.com/ec2/instance-types/>`_ for more instance types.
-4. Click the instance name, and then choose **Request quota increase**.
+4. Click the quota name, and then choose **Request quota increase**.
 5. For **Change quota value**, enter the new value.
 6. Choose **Request**.